Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Practical Design Trade

-These chains have the last intermediate symmetry as the Georgi-Glashow $SU(5)$.
+These chains have the last intermediate symmetry as the GG $SU(5)$.
 The null observation of proton decay requires the $SU(5)$ scale above $10^{15}$~GeV.
-It is well-known that the breaking of $SU(5)$ at such a high scale leads to the monopole problem.
+It is well-known that monopole with mass at such high scale has cosmological problems.
 Thus, inflation is necessary after the symmetry breaking.

-\end{itemize} We have checked that most breaking chains, (a, c$_1$, c$_2$), in the $SO(10)$ framework give the possibility of a cosmological phase transition which is sufficiently higher the electroweak scale.
-They do not encounter the cosmological problem which has to be solved via the introduction of inflation.
-GWs via cosmological phase transition in the radiation era might be observable for any of these chains.

-For some of chains (c$_1$), the breaking of the second lowest intermediate symmetry to the lowest intermediate symmetry generates monopoles.
-We list them below,

-If the scale of the second lowest intermediate scale and the consequent monopole mass are in the preset regime as suggested in the above, there will be no cosmological problem for it, and we can further consider the phase transition via these breakings.
+\end{itemize} We find that most symmetry breaking chains in the $SO(10)$ framework---specifically types (a), (c$_1$), and (c$_2$)---allowing for cosmological phase transitions occurring well above the electroweak scale.
+These transitions avoid cosmological issues that would otherwise require inflation to resolve.
+Gravitational waves sourced by phase transitions in the radiation-dominated era may be detectable for any of these breaking chains. {In particular for chains (c$_{11}$), if the scale of the second lowest intermediate symmetry breaking and the associated monopole mass lie within the viable range discussed above, they do not lead to a cosmological problem.
+In this case, the corresponding phase transitions can be considered as potential sources of observable gravitational waves.
+On the other hand, chains ($\text{b}$) and ($\text{c}_{11}$) can generate metastable strings, provided that the last two symmetry breaking scales are sufficiently close.
+Observable GW signals via such cosmic metastable strings are expected if these scales are sufficiently high.}

-In conclusion, the SO(10) GUT framework provides rich possibilities for cosmological phase transition with scale in the regime $10^6$ - $10^9$~GeV in the radiation era.
-Depending on the breaking chains, and the large DOF from new particle contents evolving in the phase transition, the phase transition can be first order and generate sizeable GW signals.
-We will further study the phase transition in the next subsection.
+In conclusion, the $SO(10)$ GUT framework provides rich possibilities for realizing cosmological phase transitions at scales in the range of $10^6$ - $10^9$~GeV during the radiation-dominated era.
+Depending on the specific symmetry breaking chains and the large number of degrees of freedom associated with the new particle contents involved in the phase transition, a first-order phase transition can occur. {In particular, certain chains with breaking scales slightly below the GUT scale may give rise to metastable cosmic strings.
+These well-motivated scenarios have the potential to generate sizable gravitational wave signals.}